-\Monthly Basis- Paid in advance.
+\Annual Basis- Paid monthly, in advance.
 This option allows the parent the flexibility of having their child in Extended Care as little or as much as they desire during Extended Care hours.
 Parents may choose to sign-up for afternoons, mornings, or both.
-If monthly option is not chosen, the billing will be for actual time used.